← Back to Blog

 At L6 sizes, wire stock defects that are invisible in smaller production become die-killers.
 A hard inclusion in 7mm diameter wire hits the die cavity with enormous force concentrated on a tiny area.
 A single bad blank can chip or crack an L6 die.

 Source wire from mills that provide inclusion certification.
-Specify maximum inclusion size (typically 20 μm or less) and request ultrasonic testing on every coil.
+Typical industry practice suggests specifying maximum inclusion size (commonly 20 μm or less) and requesting ultrasonic testing on every coil.

 3. Pre-Form the Blank Tip

 Some L6 producers add a pre-pointing operation before the main die set.
 A simpler, less expensive pre-pointing die roughly shapes the blank tip, reducing the material displacement required from the precision L6 die.
-This two-stage approach can extend L6 die life by 40-60%.
+This two-stage approach has been reported to extend L6 die life significantly — some producers report improvements of 40–60%, though results vary with materials and conditions.

 4. Temperature Management Is Critical

 L6 forming generates more heat than any other series.
 Without active cooling, die temperature rises progressively, causing thermal expansion that changes effective cavity dimensions.
 Implement oil mist or directed air cooling and monitor die temperature with a non-contact infrared thermometer.
-Establish maximum temperature limits (typically 60-80 degrees Celsius at the die exterior surface).
+Establish maximum temperature limits — as a practical reference, many producers target 60–80°C at the die exterior surface, though the right threshold depends on your specific setup.

 5. Document Everything